handyCAPS/handystartpage/readme.md

 - Refactor code.
 This will be ongoing.
 - Automate setting up the db
-- Collect all files needed to run the app in dist folder
 - Build a drag and drop ordering interface for the links and the categories
-- Add a range selector to select the number of links in the Best Of
-- Hook up all the js through require
+- Hook up all the js through require ?
 - Make subcategories that will have their own page ?
 - Find or make a quirky and loveable drawing to be my logo
 - Get a cool sounding name that's missing a vowel